 the ground at the top of hill.
 I put my Tongue Teaser into aggressive mode, chain gobbling erupted and started closing the distance.
 They were coming down hill fast hitting the logging trail drumming loudly.
 Red and blue heads passed by in range behind my bead.
 It was only about 6 on opening day with one tag in my pocket and good weather in the forecast the gun stayed silent as the gobblers faded away.
 I don’t usually look gift turkeys in the beak but after a long winter of anticipation it was just so early in my season.
 It felt good to hunt.

 Years of wild turkey hunting will train your ears to hear all the subtle sounds of spring.
-Wild turkey hunters develop a deep appreciation to the springs sing songs.
+Wild turkey hunters develop a deep appreciation for the season’s sing songs.
 However, when a deep throated gobble rumbles out and off a valley laser like focus hones in the source.

 I crossed the valley ascending the other side as quietly as possible to within 70 yards of the hard gobbling turkey.
 He answered and moved towards my calls only to hang up.
 Then all went quiet.